 Yeah, so that’s the only thing I would say.
 But otherwise, you can always see the referrals and you can see, “Oh, okay.
 This really works.
 I’m glad I set up this profile in whatever account,” or that kind of thing.

 Erin Judge: Okay.
 Awesome.
 That makes sense, and that is super helpful.
-That’s all of my questions for today.
+That’s all of my questions for today’s dietitian business coaching.

-Jess: Well, this was really great.
+Jess: Well, this was a really great dietitian business coaching call.
 I am excited because you website is super clear.
 It’s really easy to navigate, and you have everything set up with you’re active on Instagram, you’re blogging.
 So, I think it’s just investing a little more energy into trying new marketing platforms, and really I mean social media platforms, being a little more consistent, and that kind of thing.
 And really, I mean, I hope that adding the contact form, tweaking the wording might help.
 Because often, it’s really small changes that can make a huge difference on our websites.
 It’s like you wouldn’t think that changing discovery call to consult call would really make a difference.
 And who knows?
 It may not.
 Your audience may know what a discovery call is, but it’s just trying those new things.
-But, thank you again for coming on here.
+But, thank you again for coming on here for some dietitian business coaching.

-Jess: If you would, let us know where we can connect with you, follow you online, your handles, all that stuff.
+Jess: To wrap up this dietitian business coaching, let us know where we can connect with you, follow you online, your handles, all that stuff.

 Erin Judge: Yeah.
 So, the best place to follow me is on Instagram at ibs.nutrition.
 That’s all IBS-specific information, lots of encouragement really geared towards women.
 It’s a great place.
 Then, my website is just judgenutrition.com.
 That’s where I put the blog post and kind of the more detailed education, if that’s what you’re looking for.